flytbase/flytdocs/source/docs/FlytOS/Hardware_setup.rst

 	Raspberry Pi 3

+.. following para done by SRV to be edited later Insert the SD Card in your Raspberry Pi 3 and apply power to boot it.
+By default a WiFi access point is created on the Pi with following credentials:
+Ssid:       FlytPOD_wifi
+Password:   FlytPOD123

+Connect to the access point on another computer.
+Open the following link in your browser to view flytconsole:
+10.42.0.1:9090/flytconsole

 1. Make the connections between Pixhawk’s TELEM 2 port and R pi 3’s GPIO port by following the connection table below.
 2. Connect the power cable to the power plug.